What might the end of US interest rate hikes mean?

 26%

-Source: CPB Global Investment Lab, Bloomberg.
+Source: Citi Wealth Investment Lab, Bloomberg.
 Monthly data from 1 January 1995 to 31 January 2024.
 Indices are unmanaged.
 An investor cannot invest directly in an index.
 They are shown for illustrative purposes only and do not represent the performance of any specific investment.
 Index returns do not include any expenses, fees, or sales charges, which would lower performance.
 See Glossary for definitions.
 Past performance is no guarantee of future results.
 Real results may vary.

 In the four hiking cycles for which S&P data exists, information technology, consumer staples and healthcare outperformed on three of four occasions.